Skip to main content

 Technical Analysis

-CVE-2025-41042 is a stored Cross-site Scripting (XSS) vulnerability identified in appRain CMF version 4.0.5.
-The vulnerability arises from improper neutralization of user input during web page generation, specifically within the parameters 'data[Option][message]', 'data[Option][subject]', and 'data[Option][templatetype]' in the endpoint /apprain/information/manage/emailtemplate/add.
-Because these inputs are not properly validated or sanitized, an authenticated user can inject malicious scripts that are stored on the server and later executed in the context of other users' browsers when they access the affected pages.
-This type of vulnerability is classified under CWE-79, which covers improper input validation leading to XSS attacks.
-The CVSS 4.0 base score for this vulnerability is 5.1 (medium severity), with an attack vector of network (AV:N), low attack complexity (AC:L), no privileges required (PR:L - low privileges), and user interaction required (UI:P).
-The vulnerability does not impact confidentiality, integrity, or availability directly but can be leveraged to execute arbitrary scripts in victim browsers, potentially leading to session hijacking, credential theft, or unauthorized actions performed on behalf of the user.
-No known exploits are currently reported in the wild, and no patches have been linked yet.
-The vulnerability was reserved in April 2025 and published in September 2025 by INCIBE.
-The affected product, appRain CMF, is a content management framework used to build and manage web applications, and the vulnerability specifically affects version 4.0.5.
-Given the stored nature of the XSS, the impact can be persistent and affect multiple users once exploited.
+CVE-2025-41042 is a stored Cross-Site Scripting (XSS) vulnerability identified in appRain CMF version 4.0.5.
+This vulnerability arises from improper neutralization of user input during web page generation, specifically within the parameters 'data[Option][message]', 'data[Option][subject]', and 'data[Option][templatetype]' in the endpoint /apprain/information/manage/emailtemplate/add.
+Because these parameters are not properly validated or sanitized, an authenticated user can inject malicious scripts that are stored on the server and later executed in the browsers of users who view the affected pages.
+The vulnerability requires low privileges (authenticated user) and user interaction (viewing the malicious content) but does not require additional authentication or complex attack vectors.
+The CVSS 4.0 score is 5.1, indicating a medium severity level.
+The vulnerability impacts confidentiality, integrity, and availability to a limited extent, as it can be used to execute arbitrary scripts, potentially leading to session hijacking, defacement, or phishing attacks within the context of the appRain CMF application.
+No known exploits are currently reported in the wild, and no patches have been published yet.
+The vulnerability was reserved in April 2025 and published in September 2025, with INCIBE as the assigner.

 Potential Impact